Ms Fiona Courage

 Education and Outreach Officer

-Suzanne joined Special Collections in September 2012.
-She has worked in arts development within the voluntary sector, schools and local authorities and has much experience of devising and delivering projects, which provide opportunities for learning and participation.
-Suzanne will implement, coordinate and develop the Archive’s education and outreach programme for the wider community.
-Her post is funded by the MOA Trust.
+I have worked in arts development within the voluntary sector, schools and local authorities and have much experience of devising and delivering projects, which provide opportunities for learning and participation.

 Mass Observation Supervisor